Jirashcha/Midterm-Exam/README.md

 # School Management System

 ## Overview
-The School Management System is a TypeScript application that helps manage student and teacher data, calculate grades, and provides dynamic interactivity on the front end using jQuery.
-The system allows administrators to track students, assign grades, and display information efficiently.
+You are tasked with creating a School Management System that helps manage student and teacher data, calculate grades, and provide some dynamic interactivity on the front end using jQuery.
+You must use TypeScript and jQuery to implement this system.

-## Features
-- **Student Management**: Create, update, and calculate average grades for students.
-- **Teacher Management**: Assign grades to students.
-- **Admin Interface**: Admin information display.
-- **Database Simulation**: Store and retrieve students and teachers using a generic database class.
-- **Asynchronous Data Fetching**: Simulate fetching student data from an API.
-- **Array Manipulation**: Utilize array methods to process student data effectively.
-- **Error Handling**: Robust JSON parsing with error handling.
-- **Dynamic UI Interaction**: Simulate adding student names to a list using jQuery.

 ## Technologies Used
 - TypeScript